CHŌ ZETSURIN JIN BERABŌ MAN

 |

-Namco, conversion of their own game released in 1988.
+Namco, conversion the arcade game of the same name originally released in 1988.

-Dr Bomb, a mad scientist with evil purple hair shaped like a nuclear
+Dr Bomb, a mad scientist with hair shaped like a purple nuclear

-mushroom cloud, plans for world domination and Berabō Man
+mushroom cloud, plans for world domination and an alien from the

-must stop this evil scheme from becoming a reality.
+planet Alpha decides to stop this sinister scheme from becoming a reality.

-The player takes control of a weird and hilarious super-hero whose
+The player takes control of the weird and hilarious super-hero whose

-main power lay in his incredible ability to stretch his limbs
+He has the incredible ability to stretch his limbs to impossible lengths,

 and attack by either extending his arms, legs and neck.

-in order to call Lottery Man, our hero's friend,
+in order to call Fukubiki Man (aka Lottery Man), Berabō Man's

-another supernatural power - he can turn into a sort of
+another supernatural power - he can turn into a small

 |